department-of-veterans-affairs/va.gov-team/products/caregivers/research/discovery-aug-2019/notes/px.md

 ##  Introduction
 (About 5 minutes)

-Thank you for joining us today!
+#### Moderator: Thank you for joining us today!
 My name is Riley.
 I am a designer and researcher for VA.gov and I also have some colleagues on the line observing and taking notes.
 Today we're going to talk about your experience applying to receive caregiver assistance.

-#### Moderator: Are you familiar with that program?
+Are you familiar with that program?

-Somewhat.
+**Veteran**: Somewhat.
 My wife is more so familiar.

 #### Moderator: Have you applied to that program?

-Yes, with my wife being the caregiver.
+**Veteran**: Yes, with my wife being the caregiver.

 #### Moderator: Okay, great.
 Before we start, I want to mention a few things: